tenderribs/appex-pro/README.md

-# appex-noob
+# appex-pro
-The nooby version of Appex, to be revised shortly
+The improved version of appex